-ROBINSPECT is driven by the tunnel inspection industry and adapts and integrates recent research results in intelligent control in robotics, and computer vision tailored with semi-supervised and active continuous learning and sensing, in an integrated robotic system for automatically scanning intrados for potential defects on concrete surfaces and detecting and measuring radial deformation in cross-sections, distances between parallel cracks, and cracks and open joints that impact tunnel stability, with millimeter accuracies.
+ROBINSPECT is driven by the tunnel inspection industry, and adapts and integrates recent research results in intelligent control in robotics, and computer vision tailored with semi-supervised and active continuous learning and sensing, in an integrated robotic system.
+The final system is intended to scan automatically the tunnel intrados for potential defects on concrete surfaces and be able to detect and measure radial deformation in cross-sections, distances between parallel cracks, and cracks and open joints that affect tunnel stability, with millimeter accuracies.
 This will allow, in one pass, both the inspection and structural assessment of tunnels.